G0blinC0de/MrRoboger/README.md

     var result = numScan(number);
     console.log("Input:", number, "Output:", result);
 });
-Expected Output: 0, Beep, Boop, Won't you be my Neighbor?
+Expected Output: Won't you be my Neighbor?

 Test: "It should replace numbers that contain a "2" with "Boop"
 Code: let testInputs = [2];